-Today I was starting out on my last major walk of the year - and this would be a five day odyssey that would run from Weybridge up to Oxford along the River Thames.
-Following on from my previous walks along the Thames, this would mean that I'd have covered the sections that run from the Thames Barrier up to Oxford.
+Today I am starting out on my last major walk of the year - and this will be a five day odyssey, starting at Weybridge, and continuing on up to Oxford - along the River Thames.
+And by the end of this walk I will have walked the full stretch of the Thames Path between Oxford and the Thames Barrier.

-Upon arrival there is no one to be seen, but a phone call results in the ferryman heading over to carry us across in return for his fee.
-And having made it across we are in Shepperton, where the lock spans across to the rather imaginatively named Shepperton Lock Island - and here our journey starts in earnest.
+And having made it across we are in Shepperton, and the rather imaginatively named Shepperton Lock Island - and here our journey starts in earnest.

 |

-Initially the path is following a very quiet road - although for quite a bit of it there is a track of sorts you can follow to the left, off the tarmac of the road.
-Further up, the path breaks away from the road to continue along the river bank, and then across Dumsey Meadow to Chertsey.
+Initially the path is following a very quiet road - although for some sections there is also a parallel path you can follow, off the tarmac of the road.
+And then further up, the path breaks away from the road to continue along the river bank, and then across Dumsey Meadow to Chertsey.

 |

-Chertsey Bridge is obviously quite an old bridge (1785 in fact) and with there being some benches just on the far side of the bridge, this seems as good a good spot as any to stop for a bit of early lunch.
+Chertsey Bridge is quite an old bridge (1785 in fact), and with there being some benches just on the far side of the bridge, this seems as good a good spot as any to stop for a bit of (very) early lunch.

-With a bit of food consumed to fuel the onward journey, it is time to head on and under the M3 (which is quite a nice high crossing), and then up past Laleham Park, and into Laleham itself.
+And with a bit of food consumed to fuel the onward journey, it is time to head on and under the M3 (which passes by nice and high, making this a nicer bridge to head under) - and then up past Laleham Park, and into Laleham itself.

-Laleham proves to be a very pretty little village where all the gardens out front are well maintained - and for those wondering, the river can flood here, but while the lower lying houses on the far side of the bank can flood, the houses in the village here are on a raised bank and sit above the high flood level (at least that is the situation according the the local who is clearing out the water run offs ahead of winter).
+Laleham proves to be a very pretty little village where all the gardens out front are well maintained - and for those wondering, the river can flood here.
+But while the lower lying houses on the far side of the bank can flood, the houses in the village here are on a raised bank, and sit above the highest flood level.
+The road itself, is liable to flood - and this isn't really a walk to do in flood conditions.

-This starts a pretty section, passing by houses that front the river, with open gardens facing the river side, as we head on and round to Penton Hook Lock - from which you can just about see Thorpe Park in the distance.
+This starts a pretty section, passing by houses that front the river, with open gardens facing the river side - and from here we head on and round, to Penton Hook Lock - from which you can just about see Thorpe Park in the distance.

 |

-From here the river winds to the west and then turns to head up, heading north as we cut through Staines - and Staines turns out to have a very attractive riverside, with a lot of apartments and old 1930s architecture.
+Everything her is well down and very well presented - and these locks offer very reliable seating - and this general attractiveness continues as we head north and start to cut through Staines - which turns out to have a very attractive riverside, with a lot of apartments and old 1930s architecture.

-At Staines Bridge it is time to cross over - but our passage up the far side of the Thames does not last too long, as we soon have to begin a diversion up along the A308, which isn't quite the riverside walk we had set out for - but nevertheless it is not too long before we return to the river on the far side of Runnymede Bridge.
+At Staines Bridge it is time to cross over - but our passage up the far side of the Thames does not last too long, as we hit a diversion.
+This takes us away from the riverside and along the A308, which isn't quite the riverside walk we had set out for - but nevertheless it is not too long before we return to the river, on the far side of Runnymede Bridge.

 |

-Here we head on past a few final homes, before the Thames starts to head into more rural countryside - with much more of a country park feel to proceedings as we head on to Runnymede - with the only slight to our progress being the continued presence to the A308 by our side.
-Whilst this is now a winding road through the park, it is busy enough nevertheless.
+Here we head on past a few final homes, before the Thames starts to head into more rural countryside - with much more of a country park feel to proceedings as we head on to Runnymede.

-This brings us into the water-meadows of Runnymede where King John met with his rebelling nobles in 1215 to seal the rights of Magna Carta.
+But here we enter the water-meadows of Runnymede, which have been made famous as the site where King John met with his rebelling nobles in 1215 to seal the rights of Magna Carta.

-Windsor (ahead on our path) was obviously a key royal fortress, while the rebelling barons were apparently based at Staines during these negotiations - making these fields a fairly neutral mid point at which to meet and discuss terms.
+Windsor (ahead on our path) was a key royal fortress, whilst it is believed that the rebelling barons were based at Staines during these negotiations - making these fields a fairly neutral mid point at which to meet, and discuss terms.

-The route of the Thames Path passes a site noted as being the spot at which Magna Carta was sealed (although it must be as a general location rather than an exact spot given that no one actually knows the exact spot).
-These days though, there are no negotiations to be done, and now this is merely a pleasant spot to head out for a walk - aided by the close proximity of Windsor Park and Virginia Water for those heading further afield.
+These days though, there are no negotiations to be done, and now this is merely a pleasant spot to head out for a walk - aided by the close proximity of Windsor Park and Virginia Water, for those heading further afield.

 |

-But along the Thames Path we do not pass this memorial and instead continue up along the bank of the river, before briefly joining up with the road - and then back to the path of the river heading into Runnymede.
+Thames Path we merely pass this memorial from afar, and instead continue up along the bank of the river, before briefly joining up with the road - and then back to the path of the river heading into Runnymede itself.

 |